-Rejection hurts, no matter if you are 13 or 43.
+Rejection hurts, no matter how old you are.

 But while rejection usually has the first word in our ears when we miss the mark or miss the grade or don’t make the team, it doesn’t have to have the last word.

 After you’ve been rejected (and let’s face it – who hasn’t been rejected?
 It’s part and parcel of living as a human being here on this earth), it takes a ton of work not to see all of life through the lens of “not enough,” shame, embarrassment, and failure.
 It’s hard not to make inner promises and vows of, “I don’t need them,” or “I’ll just show them later,” and walk off either stuffing our hurts or spewing our hurts in unhealthy ways.